lars-t-hansen/moz-sandbox/swat/MANUAL.md

          operators if the other operand requires it.
 (And i32->f64?)
 Also see below, about constants.

+Ref-op     ::= null? | nonnull?

+   These can be applied to values of nullable types, that is, class types and anyref.

+Seq-op     ::= string-ref | string-length

+   String-ref    : (string, i32) -> i32
+   String-length : (string) -> i32

 FieldRef   ::= (*Id Expr)

     Expr must evaluate to an object value (reference to instance of class).
     That class must have a field named by the Id in the grammar above.
 The * and the Id comprise a single symbol.

+SeqRef     ::= (@ Expr1 Expr2)

+    If the static type of Expr1 is string then this is shorthand for (string-ref Expr1 Expr2).

+    Otherwise it is a static error.

 Call       ::= (Id Expr ...)